+II.
 CONTRACT PROCEDURES

 - 1. A contract for construction work financed by a rehabilitation grant or loan shall be undertaken between the contractor and the property owner.
 The County will not be a party to such a contract, but will act on the recipient's behalf in bidding, contract award and inspections of work completed. - 2.
 The form of the contract shall be as follows: a single document, containing the general conditions and specifications for the work performed.
 The bid form is included in the contract by reference. - 3.
-General contract provisions shall be required in all rehabilitation construction contracts, including:
+General contract provisions shall be required in all rehabilitation construction contracts, including: - A provision that a written "Proceed to Work" order within a "to be determined" number of days is issued; and - A provision that the Contractor will be paid the contract price according to a payment schedule specified within the contract when work is satisfactorily completed.
+Payment will be made as soon as possible after receipt of the contractor's invoice.
+For final payments, receipt of release of liens by the contractors, suppliers and laborers involved shall be required. - 4.
+The Contractor shall be required to comply with the following provisions:

-- A provision that a written "Proceed to Work" order within a "to be determined" number of days is issued - A provision that the Contractor will be paid the contract price according to a payment schedule specified within the contract when work is satisfactorily completed.
-Payment will be made as soon as possible after receipt of the contractor's invoice and for final payments receipt of release of liens by the contractors, suppliers and laborers involved. - 4.
-The Contractor shall be required to follow the following provisions: - Comply with all County inspection requirements - Perform all work in accordance with applicable standards and requirements, whether or not covered by the work specifications.
+- a.
+Comply with all County inspection requirements; and - b.
+Perform all work in accordance with applicable standards and requirements, whether or not covered by the work specifications.

+III.
 OWNER/CONTRACTOR DISPUTES

-If a dispute between the homeowner and contractor concerning workmanship, quality of materials, or scope of work occurs, the Program Inspector will meet with both parties to discuss their concerns.
+1. If a dispute between the homeowner and contractor concerning workmanship, quality of materials, or scope of work occurs, the Program Inspector will meet with both parties to discuss their concerns.
 The Program Inspector will advise the homeowner and contractor, in writing, of the recommended resolution.
-If both parties are not satisfied with the recommended resolution, they may respond in writing to the Program Administrator within 10 days of the date of the notice from the Inspector.
-The Program Administrator will meet with the homeowner, contractor and inspector at the property, listen to the concerns of all parties and evaluate the disputed work.
-The Program Administrator will respond in writing within 10 days of the meeting.
+If both parties are not satisfied with the recommended resolution, they may respond in writing to the Program Coordinator within 10 days of the date of the notice from the Inspector.
+The Program Coordinator will meet with the homeowner, contractor and inspector at the property, listen to the concerns of all parties and evaluate the disputed work.
+The Program Coordinator will respond in writing within 10 days of the meeting.
 If the homeowner or contractor do not accept the final resolution of the Program, the dispute will be referred for independent arbitration as provided for in the terms of the Worcester County Housing Rehabilitation Owner-Contractor Agreement.

+IV.
 CHANGE ORDERS